COVID-19 SAFETY PROTOCOLS

 Parents are expected to screen kids daily for signs & symptoms to prevent exposure

-If your child is sick, tests positive or someone you've been in contact with tests positive for Covid-19, you must inform your pod leader immediately.
+If your child is sick, tests positive or someone you've been in contact with tests positive for Covid-19, you must inform Director immediately

 You will be issued credit for missed program day (with proof of positive Covid-19 test)

-If Paths & Pages has to close your pod due to exposure, you will be issued credit for missed program day
+If Paths & Pages has to close due to exposure, you will be issued credit for missed program day

 Official CDC Guidelines for Camps & Childcare Facilities: